open main page here with limited thumbnails

 plank and end grain closeup

-NOTE: the following several sets of plank pics are of wood from a vendor who sells extremely low quality wood for very low prices --- I buy this stuff as internal filler for some of my larger solid bowls and also for shop jigs and such.
-It's very stable and easy to work, but not particularly attractive --- it certainly doesn't look like any of the makore web pics below, except maybe the sapwood in some of them.
+NOTE: the following several sets of plank pics are of wood from a vendor who sells extremely low quality wood for very low prices --- I buy this stuff as internal filler for some of my larger segmented bowls and also for shop jigs and such.
+It's very stable and easy to work, but not particularly attractive --- it certainly doesn't look like any of the makore on this page, except maybe the sapwood in some of them (but the end grain characteristics make it clear that it IS makore).

 plank and end grain closeup --- almost certainly sapwood